Week 02

 -

-Start your ski preseason training 8–12 weeks before your first day on the slopes.
-This gives your body time to adapt, build leg power, and develop balance, so you perform better and stay injury-free once the season kicks in.
+Start your ski preseason training 8–12 weeks before your first day on the mountain.
+This gives your body time to progressively adapt and build strength in a safe manner.

 -